 What type of Brompton folding bike should I buy?

-The M Type Brompton is the most popular Brompton model and suitable for riders over 5' who prefer a leisurely upright ride.
-The M Type riding position allows the rider to see and be seen a little easier -- especially useful for city riding.
-The M type is 2.32 inches lower than the H Type Brompton and 3.5inches higher than the S Type.
+The most popular Brompton handlebar type and suitable for riders over 5' who prefer a leisurely upright ride.
+This riding position allows the rider to see and be seen a little easier -- especially useful for city riding.
+The mid handlebar is 2.32 inches lower than the high handlebar and 3.5 inches higher than the low handlebar.

-The H Type Brompton is the most upright version of the four Brompton model types.
-The H Type riding position allows the rider to be extremely upright with minimal weight on the hands.
+The most upright version of the three handlebar types.
+This riding position allows the rider to be extremely upright with minimal weight on the hands.
 Suitable for taller riders or anyone who prefers not to be hunched over.
 As there is not much weight from the rider on the handlebars, steering is very light.
 Test riders will comment on this, but after riders get used to the steering, there are no complaints.

-The S Type Brompton is the sportist Brompton model.
+The sportiest.
 The flat bar has no rise, so cyclists who are used to riding a road bike with dropped handlebars will feel most at home.
-The S Type bar is 3.5 inches lower than the M Type and almost six inches lower than the H type.
-Be advised that the S Type does not allow for the larger luggage options to be installed as the bag can interfere with the gear and brake cables.
+The low bar is 3.5 inches lower than the mid handlebar and almost six inches lower than the high handlebar.
+Be advised that the low handlebar does not allow for the larger luggage options to be installed as the bag can interfere with the gear and brake cables.

 Which is the best Brompton folding bike for me?